usgs-coupled/phreeqc3/doc/README.Linux.txt

 phreeqc-@VERSION@/database/phreeqc.dat.
 It is possible to specify a different default database by editing the script.

-G. Testing and example problems
+F. Testing and example problems

 Input files are provided to verify that the program is correctly installed and running on the system.
 The tests execute the examples presented in the user's